trshawonbd/Your-PhotoGrapher/README.md

 * React Bootstrap is used for making the website responsive.
 * React Dom Router is used for navigate like a SPA.
 * React Tostify is used to show the toast.
+* React FontAwesome is used to show the font.
 * React Firebase is used for authentication.
 * React Firebase hooks are used to implement Google and user and email authentication.
 * Firebase hosting is used to deploy the website